bdbrassart/AdventureEngine/README.md

 # AdventureEngine

-This is just a small "game engine" that could act as a framework for a text based adventure.
+This is my attempt at building a "game engine" for a text based adventure.

-I was inspired by MUDs like Gemstone, DragonRealms, and Aardwolf, and while I realize that I could just go play them instead, I thought it would be fun to try and make a rudimentary "MUD Engine" that you could easily build in your own rooms without much coding.
+I was inspired by MUDs like Gemstone, DragonRealms, and Aardwolf, and while I realize that I could just go play them instead, since those developers have done amazing work for years and years, I thought it would be fun to try and make a rudimentary "MUD Engine" that you could easily build in your own rooms with just a little JSON.

-Maybe eventually you could create a Front End for "dungeon creation" the simplify entry of locations etc...
+Maybe eventually you could create a Front End for "dungeon creation" the simplify entry of locations etc..., or potentially build in AI integration with an API?

 Primarily it's an excuse to practice python.
 I find it a lot easier to learn/play with code if I have an end goal.
-I also wanted to get better at understanding classes and other aspects of object oriented programming.
+I also wanted to get better at understanding classes and other aspects of object oriented programming, so I've tried to explore those a bit here with.

 ## Classes